 Note: Some of the links in this article are affiliate links.
 When you use the links on this page to make a purchase, we may get a small commission and you may get a great bargain.
 You don’t pay anything extra by purchasing through these links.
 It’s a win-win all around.
 See our Full disclosure for more info.
 Thank you!

-Located in West Yellowstone, Montana, Grizzly RV Park and Cabins are only four blocks from Yellowstone National Park’s West Entrance.
-West Yellowstone is situated within a short driving distance to many beautiful points of interest inside Yellowstone National Park and the nearby Gallatin National Forest.
+Located in West Yellowstone, Montana, Grizzly RV Park, and Cabins are only four blocks from Yellowstone National Park’s West Entrance.
+West Yellowstone is situated within a short driving distance of many beautiful points of interest inside Yellowstone National Park and the nearby Gallatin National Forest.

 When we arrived I was assigned to work Maintenance, and Lisa was assigned to work the front office doing reservations and checking people in.